Unicode library for C++ by Ross Smith

 point are treated as non-significant, in the same way as leading zeros; this

-will be expressed to the same number of decimal
+means that p and 1-p will be expressed to the same number of decimal

 places.